Delusion Treatment at Promises

-People with delusions do not generally have hallucinations or a major mood problem.
-They do not appear odd to other people or display odd emotions, as do those with schizophrenia.
-Individuals with delusions know their beliefs are unique and generally don’t talk about them.
+People with delusional disorder do not generally have hallucinations or a major mood problem.
+They do not appear odd or display odd emotions, as do those with schizophrenia.
+People with delusions know their beliefs are unique.
+As such, they generally don’t talk about them.
 If functioning is impaired, it is usually a direct result of the delusion.

 Causes of Delusions

-The causes of delusions are unknown, but researchers are investigating a few key areas:
+The causes of delusions are unknown.
+Researchers are investigating a few key areas:

-Genetic – Since delusional disorder is more common in families where schizophrenia or delusional disorder is already present, there may be genetic factors involved.
+Genetic – Delusional disorder is more common in families where schizophrenia or delusional disorder is already present.
+This indicates there may be genetic factors involved.
 Experts believe that there is a tendency for it to be passed on from parent to child.
 This is similar to other mental health disorders.

 Biological – Certain brain abnormalities might be involved in the development of delusional disorders.
-In addition, chemical imbalances in neurotransmitters could interfere with the transmission of messages, leading to symptoms.
+In addition, chemical imbalances in neurotransmitters could interfere with the transmission of messages.
+These issues can cause delusional disorder symptoms.

 Environmental/Psychological – Stress could trigger delusions.
 Alcohol and substance abuse may also contribute to the mental disorder.
 Isolated populations may be more vulnerable to developing delusions.
 Examples include immigrants and those with poor hearing and/or sight.

 The Difference Between Delusions and OCD